-College of the Holy Cross, Fall Semester 2019 MONT 104N - Modeling the Environment Final Exam, December 20
+College of the Holy Cross, Fall Semester 2018 MONT 104N - Modeling the Environment Final Exam, December 13

-Your Name:
+Your Name: \\\\\

 Instructions Please write your answers in the spaces provided on the following pages, and show work on the test itself.
-For possible partial credit, show work even if you cannot completely solve a part of a question.
+For possible partial credit, you must show work.
 Use the back of the preceding page if you need more space for scratch work.
-There are 100 possible points (distributed as indicated in the questions).